Disseminating science

 9 Handy software

-- Janeway (Python stack) seems popular; see documentation and source: openlibhums/janeway
+• Janeway (Python stack) seems pretty popular; see documentation and source: openlibhums/janeway

-- Kotahi is an option.
-They sound modern, but maybe in the sense of ephemeral?
-In the 24 hours between my first hearing about them and writing this, their site went down, and all landing page information seemed to vanish into oblivion.
+• Kotahi sounds modern, although I got some worrying sign that they might not be super stable.
+In the 24 hours between first hearing about Kotahi and writing this, their site went down, and all landing page information seemed to vanish into oblivion.
+They are now back.
 The source code is notionally available but it’s a real mess: there’s no single visible canonical repository, just many odd forks (some specializing in, e.g., bat virus spillover research).
-(JS stack) We should probably regard this as unsupported.
+(JS stack)

 10 Incoming